ClarkYan/HKUST_CodeTesting/Challenge4/README.md

 # Bonus:

-## Through the above analysis, I list the tendency of top10 tracks' stream in global
+## Through the above analysis, I list the tendency of top10 tracks' stream in global field

 ![Bonus01](./img/bonus01.png)

-Through the above line chart, we found the top three tracks has a high stream throughout a year.
+Through the above line chart, we found the top three tracks has a high stream count throughout a year.
 So why the tracks will be rank the top of three?

 ## Next we will analysis them in three different aspects.
 ### 1.List the artist of top ten tracks and show how many tracks in the top ten.